CiscoISE/terraform-provider-ciscoise/docs/data-sources/admin_user.md

 subcategory: ""
 description: |-
   It performs read operation on AdminUser.
-  This data source allows the client to get an admin user by ID.
+  - This data source allows the client to get an admin user by ID.
-  This data source allows the client to get all the admin users.
+  - This data source allows the client to get all the admin users.
   Filter:
   [firstName, lastName, adminGroups, name, description, inactiveAccountNeverDisabled, includeSystemAlarmsInEmail, email, enabled]
-  To search resources by using
-  toDate
-   column,follow the format:
-  DD-MON-YY (Example:13-SEP-18)
-  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
-  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
-  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18
   Sorting:
   [name, description]
 ---